1ikeadragon/pwntainer/README.md

 When I tried debugging inside the container built with and run as `--platform=linux/amd64`, it did not work.
 I looked around a bit to find that this is a known issue with Docker on Mac.
 As an alternative to debug and run x86_64 binaries, I switched to [Colima](https://github.com/abiosoft/colima).

-It is slower because it uses QEMU to emulate x86_64 but it works flawlessly.
+It is slower because it uses QEMU to [emulate the entire VM in x86_64](https://lima-vm.io/docs/config/vmtype/) but it works flawlessly.
 I guess the performance hit is bearable as long as everything works.
-So until Docker fixes their issue with Rosetta2 we'll just have to use QEMU.
+So until [Docker fixes their issue](https://github.com/docker/for-mac/issues/6921) with Rosetta2 we'll just have to use QEMU.

 Here's the command to install and set everything:
 ```sh